ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-17-aws-elastic-map-reduce.md

 EMR includes the following components:

-- Master node - Manages data distribution to core and slave nods
+- Master node - Manages data distribution to core and slave nodes; backs up log files to S3 every 5 minutes if configured upon creation

 - Core Nodes - store data on HDFS; managed by master node

-- Task Nodes - Performs data tasks
+- Task Nodes - Performs data tasks; no HDFS

 Storage can use regular good old fashioned HDFS or EMRFS which is storage on S3.